Visit the TrainWeb.org Fan Page on Facebook!

 by Chris Guenzler

-Jim and I got up at the Tacoma Dome Motel then drove over to the Best Western for breakfast with Bob and Chris.
+Jim and I arose and checked out of the Tacoma Dome Motel, then drove over to the Best Western for breakfast with Bob and Chris.
 After breakfast, Jim dropped me off at Freighthouse Square while he parked the car in one of the two large parking structures.

 A Sounder Train was in the station.

-This train had the Homerun Service unit on it.
-Jim and I waited out in front of Freighthouse Square talking with Bart and Sarah plus Bart’s parents who were making the trip with us today.
-Chris and Bob showed up a few minutes later and at 7:34 AM we all got on the first chartered bus to Morton.
-On the way there as we neared Elbe it started to rain.
+This train had the Homerun Service locomotive on it.
+Jim and I waited out in front of Freighthouse Square, talking with Bart and Sarah plus Bart's parents, who were making the trip with us today.
+Chris and Bob showed up a few minutes later and at 7:34 AM, we all boarded the first chartered bus to Morton.
+On the way there, as we neared Elbe, it started to rain.
 Once at the train, I stowed my bags in the covered open car before I went outside to have a look.

 A Brief History